 Wildflower Loop Trail at Snow Mountain Ranch | Photo Credit: David Hagen

 The Cowiche Canyon Conservancy Trails in Yakima are home to grasslands, meadows, and more.
-Celisa Hopkins, the executive director at the Cowiche Canyon Conservancy, recommends Wildflower Loop Trail, a 4-mile loop where seasonal wildflowers are on display.
-There’s also the South Uplands Loop, where lithosols grow along with a number of other wildflowers like fragile onion, balsamroot, and lupine.
+For spectacular seasonal blooms, the conservancy’s executive director Celisa Hopkins recommends the aptly named Wildflower Trail.
+At under one mile but with an uphill grade, the route also connects to other trails in the Snow Mountain Ranch area.
+There’s also the South Uplands Loop, where lithosols grow with a number of other wildflowers like fragile onion, balsamroot, and lupine.
 Flowers bloom between late February to late May depending on moisture and heat levels.

-High Drive Parkway Trail and Rocks and Sharon, Spokane
+High Drive Parkway Trail and Rocks of Sharon, Spokane

 High Drive Parkway Trail. | Photo Credit: Craig Goodwin

-For those looking for a longer or more challenging trail, Visit Spokane recommends High Drive Parkway Trail, a 10-mile hike abundant with arrowleaf balsamroot from April to May.
+For those looking for a longer or more challenging trail near Spokane, consider the High Drive Parkway Trail, a 10-mile hike abundant with arrowleaf balsamroot from April to May.
 This is a great option if you don’t have a hiking pass since parking is free.
-Tip: Go at sunset for even more stunning views.
-Another free hike is Rocks of Sharon, which is popular among climbers.
+Another great option is Rocks of Sharon, which is popular among climbers.
 You’ll see Big Rock and other granitic monoliths along the way.

 Hurricane Hill via Hurricane Ridge, Olympic National Park